danoc/danoc/_drafts/09-12-2015-better-selectors.md

 These problems would continue to plague all future HTML refactors if we didn't make changes.

-I thought through the problems, spoke to our engineers, and drafted a one-page proposal.
+I thought through the problems, spoke to other engineers, and drafted a one-page proposal.
 These are the best-practices that we agreed on and continue to evangelize.

 ## Use a custom HTML attribute for integration test selectors